SECTION 21 NOTICE

 Form serving an EPC (energy performance certificate) to restrictions on serving a section 21 notice deemed as a ‘retaliatory eviction’ there is far more to now consider before serving the section 21 notice.

-Unless the tenancy agreement is a verbal agreement, the landlord may use the accelerated procedure when applying to a county court which is an ex-parte applcaiton meaning neither the claimant (landlord) or defendant (tenant) would need to attend court unless the court listed the matter for a hearing.
-A court would usually list an accelerated possession claim for a hearing where the tenant has defended the matter or there judge presiding over the case raises an issue though rare.
+Unless the tenancy agreement is a verbal agreement, the landlord may use the accelerated procedure when applying to a county court which is an ex-parte application meaning neither the claimant (landlord) or defendant (tenant) would need to attend court; however the court may list the matter for a hearing if the claim becomes defended or the judge raises an issue which is why you should use an expert like us.

 The section 21 ground for possession is a mandatory ground and accordingly a court must award the landlord possession of the let premises, subject the notice relied upon being valid and correct procedure adhered to.